Richard Blade

-Richard Blade (born Richard Thomas Sheppard; May 23, 1952 in Bristol, England) is a British-American Los Angeles-based radio, television, and film personality from Torquay, England.
+Richard Blade (born Richard Thomas Sheppard; May 23, 1956, in Bristol, England) is a British-American Los Angeles–based radio, television, and film personality from Torquay, England.
 He is best known for his radio programs that feature new wave and popular music from the 1980s.
-He was a disc jockey at KROQ in Los Angeles from 1982 to 2000 and has been a host for SiriusXM's 1st Wave classic alternative station since 2005.
+He was a disc jockey at KROQ-FM in Los Angeles from 1982 to 2000 and has been a host for Sirius XM's 1st Wave classic alternative station since 2005.

 Biography

 Richard Thomas Sheppard attended Oxford University, graduating in 1974, and worked as a club DJ known as "The Young Dick Sheppard" in the United Kingdom and Europe.
 He moved to the United States in 1976 where he continued his work as a club DJ, and served as a party DJ for celebrities in Los Angeles.
 He began his radio career in 1980, initially working for stations in Bakersfield, San Luis Obispo and Long Beach before joining KROQ-FM in 1982.
-He took a new name from the 1982 science fiction film, Blade Runner.
-Within a few months of working in Los Angeles, Blade had become the #1 Arbitron-rated radio personality on the West Coast, and in 1982, he began to host a daily television program on KCAL-TV called MV3, which later became Video One.
+He took a new name from the science fiction film Blade Runner (1982).
+Within a few months of working in Los Angeles, Blade had become the No. 1 Arbitron-rated radio personality on the West Coast, and in 1982, he began to host a daily television program on KCAL-TV, back then known as KHJ-TV called MV3, which later became Video One.

 In 1984, he created, produced and hosted VideoBeat for KTLA.
 The weekly series ran for two years.
 Between 1991 and 2003, Blade hosted several music-related television programs, including America's Top 10, which he took over from Casey Kasem, and audio music programs for in-flight entertainment produced by Sony Transcom.
 He hosted several "Flashback" radio programs on KROQ-FM, and was a frequent host at Los Angeles dance clubs on their KROQ Nights, including the famous Palace Theatre, Hollywood.
 He appeared on the cover of a six-volume set of 1980s music compilations called Richard Blade's Flashback Favorites.

 In 2000, he wrote the second-season finale for the UPN science fiction television series Seven Days, titled "The Cure".
 Blade left KROQ in 2000 after 18 years at the influential radio station, and moved to St Maarten in the Caribbean, taking a two-year break from the industry to work on several writing projects.